Read the report: Pathways in a Forest

 - Lii Michif Otipemisiwak (LMO): Located in Kamloops, on unceded Secwepemc (Shuswap) territory, LMO provides child protection and support services to the local Métis population.
 The team at LMO is transforming services and improving outcomes for families by doing this work according to traditional Métis values.

-The West Coast LEAF project team will bring together what we learn from the dialogues, our legal research, and a survey we are conducting with front-line service providers to collaboratively develop recommendations for MCFD, and other key stakeholders and decision-makers.
+The West Coast LEAF project team is bringing together what we are learning from the dialogues, our legal research, and a survey we are conducting with front-line service providers to collaboratively develop recommendations for MCFD, and other key stakeholders and decision-makers.

 Building on our history